Fox's Book of Martyrs

 "Love your enemies," Matt.
 5:44.

-language, "thou," and "thee," to a single person: and their
+"thou," and "thee," to a single person: and their disuse of

-disuse of the custom of uncovering their heads, or pulling off their hats, by
+the custom of uncovering their heads, or pulling off their hats, by way of

-under, of publishing what they believed to be the doctrine of truth; and
+themselves under, of publishing what they believed to be the doctrine of truth;

 Their